ddtberg/ProjectOne/README.md

            - This copies the Filebeat config file we configured and copies it to the webservers so it can correctly point to the Elk Server.
      - Run the Ansible Filebeat Playbook: filebeat-playbook.yml
          - This will download and install Filebeat, set it up, and ensure it starts on reboot.
-      - Navigate to Kibana on the ELK Server and go to Logs > Add log data > System logs > Module Status to confirm that the installation was successful.

 - **For MetricBeat:**
      - Copy the Ansible Metricbeat playbook and configuration file to /etc/ansible/ folder.